 Determining Property Values

 Property taxes consist of two variables.
 While the mill rate determines how much tax you pay on the value of the property, the assessed value determines what the property's value is.
 Different governments use different methods to assess property values, including setting the value on the basis of what you paid for the property or periodically changing it based on market conditions.
-Since property taxes correspond to asset values, they're also sometimes called ad valorem taxes.
+Once your tax assessor determines the value of your house for tax purposes, it applies the mill rate to the property value.

 Other Property Taxes